devops-sathsara/ci-cd-iac-terraform/README.md

 ![TFSec](./images/tfsec.png)

 ### Test **
-Validate the functional correctness of your IaC with Terratest.
+Validate the functional correctness of your IaC with [Terratest](https://terratest.gruntwork.io/).
 This stage executes automated tests to verify that your infrastructure behaves as expected, ensuring that your deployments meet functional requirements and reducing the risk of issues in production.

 ### Cost
-Utilize InfraCost to monitor and manage the cost of your infrastructure.
+Utilize [InfraCost](https://www.infracost.io/) to monitor and manage the cost of your infrastructure.
 This stage helps you ensure that your infrastructure cost remains within the defined limits, preventing unexpected expenses and optimizing resource allocation.
 This is achieved by integrating the repository with the Infracost GitHub App.

 ![InfraCost](./images/infracost.png)

+## Terraform Code
+Terraform code kept as simple as possible since the primary gole of this repository is to demonstrates best practices for managing Terraform code through CI/CD pipeline.

 ***Feel free to customize and adapt this repository to fit your specific requirements.
 Happy infrastructure provisioning with Terraform!***